-First, you need to create a file with your command.
+First, you need to create a file that will contain the command.
 For this, open Websites → Manage, search for File Manager on the sidebar and click on it:

-Once in the File Manager, create a new file:
+Once in the desired patch, create a new file:

-/usr/bin/php- loads PHP libraries (required if you are executing a PHP script)
+/usr/bin/php- loads the PHP libraries (these are required if you are executing a PHP script)

-/home/u123456789/public_html/scripts/scheduled.php cron:run > /dev/null 2>&1- an actual command that you want to be executed - make sure to replace the path to the file to the actual file location on your hosting
+/home/u123456789/domains/example.tld/public_html/scripts/scheduled.php > /dev/null 2>&1- the actual command that you want to be executed.
+Replace the path and filename with the actual file location and name on your hosting

 Step 2 - Set up a Cron Job

-Now that we have preparations done, just set up a Cron Job.
+Now that the file with the command is ready, set up the Cron Job.
 Open Websites → Manage, search for Cron Jobs on the sidebar and click on it:

 Choose Custom, and insert your command like this: